Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: LandscapeOriginal title: Paysage à WargemontTitle in English: Road at WargemontType: PaintingTechnique: OilMedium: CanvasYear: 1879Location: Toledo Museum of Art, USAIt features a blend of luminous colors that merge into each other with blurred outlines.
-This painting is one of Renoir's most notable landscapes.
-The piece has the particularity that it was not exhibited in Paris, nor was it offered for sale either; it was sold for the first time in Copenhagen in 1914, after the artist's death.
+Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: LandscapeOriginal Title: Paysage à WargemontEnglish Title: Road at WargemontType: PaintingTechnique: OilSupport: CanvasYear: 1879Se encuentra en: Museo de Arte de Toledo, EE.
+UU.It displays a blend of bright colors that merge into one another with blurred edges.
+This painting is one of Renoir's most outstanding landscapes.
+The work is notable for never having been exhibited in Paris, nor was it ever offered for sale there; it was first sold in Copenhagen in 1914, after the artist's death.

 Renoir's paintings have remained a beacon of art that shows new artists the way to pass their brushes for a perfect composition and an illuminated impressionist color.
 Renoir's legacy is undoubtedly the desire to speak through painting.